 Male plants are often seen as a pain in the ass because they can ruin crops pretty easily.
 Just like other plants, the males produce pollen and release them by opening (popping) their pollen sacs.
 When these pollen float through the air and land on female plants, they get pollinated. this means that from then, a female will produce seeds instead of thc-rich flowers.
 This is why most grower get rid of male plants.

-However, they don’t deserve their negative reputation as there are some benefits as well!
-Let’s start with the most obvious one:
+However, they don’t deserve their negative reputation as there are some benefits as well:

 - Breeding strains– For some people it’s just not enough to just grow one kind of strain from the same clones over again.
 Or you might not be able to your hands on some nice new seeds.
 Then breeding your own strains might be the answer!
 Choose 2 strains with different characteristics (like: Flavour, potency and yields) and combine these by breeding a new strain using a male from one strain and female from the other.
 A male plants contributes 50% of it’s genetics so make sure to choose the best male you can find!